Lidia Zamenhof

-Lidia Zamenhof (Lidja Zamenhofo; 29 January 1904–1942) was a Polish writer, publisher, translator and the youngest daughter of Klara (Silbernik) and L. L. Zamenhof, the creator of Esperanto.
+Lidia Zamenhof (Lidja Zamenhofo; 29 January 1904–1942) was a Jewish Polish writer, publisher, translator and the youngest daughter of Klara Silbernik and L. L. Zamenhof, the creator of Esperanto.
 She was an active promoter of Esperanto as well as of Homaranismo, a form of religious humanism first defined by her father.

 Around 1925 she became a member of the Baháʼí Faith.
 In late 1937 she went to the United States to teach that religion as well as Esperanto.
-In December 1938 she returned to Poland, where she continued to teach and translated many Baháʼí writings. ֿShe was murdered at the Treblinka extermination camp during the Holocaust.
+In December 1938 she returned to Poland, where she continued to teach and translated many Baháʼí writings.
+She was murdered at the Treblinka extermination camp during the Holocaust.

 Life

 Lidia Zamenhof learned Esperanto as a nine-year-old girl.
 By the age of fourteen, she translated from Polish literature; her first publications appeared several years thereafter.
 Having completed her university studies in law in 1925, she dedicated herself totally to working for Esperanto.
 In the same year during the 17th World Congress of Esperanto in 1925 in Geneva she became acquainted with the Baháʼí Faith.
 Lidia Zamenhof became secretary of the homaranistic Esperanto-Society Concord in Warsaw and often made arrangements for speakers and courses.
 Starting at the Vienna World Congress of Esperanto in 1924 she attended almost every World Congress (she missed the 1938 Universala Kongreso in England).
 As an instructor of the Cseh method of teaching Esperanto she made many promotional trips and taught many courses in various countries.

 She actively coordinated her work with the student Esperanto movement — in the International Student League, in the UEA, in the Cseh Institute, and in the Baháʼí Faith.
 Additionally, Lidia wrote for the journal Literatura Mondo (mainly studies on Polish Literature), and also contributed to Pola Esperantisto, La Praktiko, Heroldo de Esperanto, and Enciklopedio de Esperanto.
 Her translation of Quo Vadis by Henryk Sienkiewicz was published in 1933 and is very well known.

 In 1937 she went to the United States for a long stay.
 In December 1938 she had to leave the United States because that country's Immigration Service declined to extend her tourist visitor's visa because of her allegedly illegal "paid labor" of teaching Esperanto.
 She refused offers of marriage that could have permitted her to remain or eventually to naturalize.
 After returning to Poland, her homeland, she travelled around the country teaching Esperanto and the Baháʼí Faith.